myles/2016-10-11-ansible/1-getting-started/presentation.md

 >
 > -- Gustav Mahler *(paraphrasing)*

+^ Like Gustav Mahler once said _If a developer could say what they had to say in words they would not bother trying to say it in code._

 ---

 # Turn your infrastructure administration into a codebase.

-^ Ansible is a configuration management and provision tool for *Infrastructure as Code*.
+^ Ansible is a configuration management and provision tool for building your *"Infrastructure as Code"*.
-Which means it automates the job of manual configuration and setting up of computers.
+Which is a fancy way of saying it automates the job of manual configuration and setting up of computers.
 Similar to Chef, Puppet, CFEngine, or Salt.

 ---